The true cost of building a tiny house in New Zealand

 Why are tiny houses becoming so popular?

 There are many reasons why more and more people are seriously entertaining the idea of building a tiny home.
-Younger people looking to get into their first home, older people looking to downsize, second-lifers moving on from a finished relationship, older parents needing a granny flat, an Airbnb investment - this list goes on.
+Younger people looking to get into their first home, older people looking to downsize, second-lifers moving on from a finished relationship, older parents needing a granny flat, an Airbnb investment — the list goes on.

 Tiny homes appeal to all of the above situations because they have these fundamental qualities.